Aditi-Asati/Aditi-Asati/README.md

 ### Sup Everyone!

-- 🔭 I’m currently looking for an Industry position as a Data Scientist/ Data Analyst/ Business Analyst/ BI Engineer.
+- 🔭 I’m currently looking for an Industry position as a Data Scientist/ ML Engineer.